 Gum disease is a progressive oral disease.
 As bacteria multiply and spread the gums become inflamed and eventually begin to pull away from the teeth.
 Inflamed gums are sensitive to the touch and may bleed easily when brushed.
 Left untreated, gum disease begins to form deep pockets in the gums and can cause irreversible damage to the teeth and gums.

 Patients who are showing signs of gum disease will have a thorough evaluation of their teeth and gums.
 Gum disease is best treated when caught early during the gingivitis stage.
 The best way to catch gum disease during the earliest stages of development is by visiting the dentist on a routine basis.

-Dr. Datta, Dr. Sensenbrenner or Dr. Shaw will make personalized recommendations for treatment based on your overall health and the stage of gum disease you are experiencing.
+Dr. Datta, Dr. Sensenbrenner or Dr. Hart will make personalized recommendations for treatment based on your overall health and the stage of gum disease you are experiencing.

 - Laser Dentistry